-The second part of a diplomatic solution could then focus on security guarantees and would be adopted between Ukraine and its allies, for instance, the Ukraine Defense Contact Group12 ("Ramstein Group").
+The second part of a diplomatic solution could then focus on security guarantees and would be adopted between Ukraine and its allies, for instance, the Ukraine Defense Contact Group13 ("Ramstein Group").
 Without the latter, the political settlement above would likely have little value, as was the case with previous agreements (Budapest 1994, Minsk 2015).
+Russian consent in this regard is not only not necessary, but irrelevant.
 The biggest guarantee for Ukraine would be NATO accession.
 However, membership in the Western military alliance is unlikely in the near future.
 On one hand, this is due to Russia's strong rejection of NATO's eastward expansion.
 On the other hand, following an admission of Ukraine, NATO members would be obligated to provide military assistance to Ukraine under the principle of collective security (Art.
-5 of NATO Treaty) in case of an attack.13 A direct confrontation between NATO and Russia - two nuclear powers - would thus no longer be inconceivable.
+5 of NATO Treaty) in case of an attack.14 A direct confrontation between NATO and Russia - two nuclear powers - would thus no longer be inconceivable.

-Therefore, we would suggest for the security guarantees to include a politico-economic (non-military) equivalent to Art.
+Therefore, we would suggest for the security guarantees to include a politicoeconomic (non-military) equivalent to Art.
 5 of the NATO Treaty.
-Such a provision could assume a substitute function for a currently unfeasible NATO membership with the purpose to clearly outline the consequences of breaching the political settlement agreement.
-Implications would have to be severe enough to prevent future misconduct: a mechanism that would automatically lead to the re-installment or toughening of previous sanctions in the event of treaty violations ("snapback").
-Inspired by the provision in the 2015 nuclear agreement with Iran ("Joint Comprehensive Plan of Action").
-Also included in the security guarantee agreement could be plans for the reconstruction of Ukraine.
+Such a provision could assume a substitute function for a currently unfeasible NATO membership with the purpose to clearly outline the consequences of breach-